If you already own a domain name (such as

 Only the user account that has verified ownership of the domain name can deploy the Endpoints configuration initially.
 After that first deployment, you can grant the more restrictive Service Config Editor role to a user, group, or service account.
 See Granting and revoking access to the API for more information.

 To verify that you own the domain name:

-Go to the Google Webmaster Central to add the domain.
+Go to Google Webmaster Central.

 Click Add a Property.

-Enter your domain URL and click Continue.
+Enter your domain name.

 Delegating to developers

 After you are verified as a domain owner in Web Central, you can optionally delegate access to subdomains to developers within the organization.
-This allows those developers to create Cloud Endpoints APIs without having to verify domain ownership themselves.
+This allows those developers to create Endpoints APIs without having to verify domain ownership themselves.

 For more information on delegating, see Managing users, owners, and permissions.